 If a variable has dimensions, then the contents of each dimensioned data item will appear concatenated and taken in row-major order.

-Variable Representation in the Absence of Variable Dimensions.
+Variable Representation in the Absence of Variable Length Dimensions

 Given a dimensioned variable, with no dimension being variable length, it is represented as the N scalar values concatenated in row-major order.